apnadkarni/blt/man/picture.rst

       of key value pairs.

     **-data** *varName*
-      Sets the TCL variable with the binary GIF data. *VarName* is the name of a global TCL variable.
+      Specifies the name of TCL variable to be set with the binary GIF data. *VarName* is the name of a global TCL variable.
 It will contain a byte array object.

     **-delay** *milliseconds*
      Specifies the delay between images for the animated GIF.